javoire/dyslexia-friendly/README.md

 1. Enable "Developer mode",
 1. Click "Load unpacked extension" and select the `build/` folder

-Do on changes to source files
+Do on changes to source files:

 1. Run `yarn build`
 1. Navigate to `chrome://extensions` in Chrome